Murillo/Getting-Repositories-Data-from-GitHub/README.md

     return repositories_info
 ```

-After installing the `request` library, you will be able to test this code calling the `test.py` in the `src` folder.
+After installing the `request` library, you will be able to test this code by calling the `test.py` in the `src` folder.

 ```
 python test.py